Amazon Business Model | How big is Amazon

 Amazon Marketplace – Revenue generated through commissions and other charges from sellers.

-Amazon Books – Amazon makes money by selling books on Amazon marketplace, book depository, and AbeBooks, audio books on audible, comics on ComiXology, and through Amazon publishing.
+Amazon Books – The company earns revenue by selling books on Amazon marketplace, book depository, and AbeBooks, audio books on audible, comics on ComiXology, and through Amazon publishing.
 It also created an all new e-book demand by introducing Kindle in the market.
 Amazon also owns physical bookstores in some countries.

 Amazon Music and Videos – Amazon Business Model includes star websites like IMDB and twitch.tv which makes loads of money for Amazon.
 Amazon Music and Videos also add to the revenue.

-Amazon Gaming – Amazon also develops games through its subsidiary – Amazon Game Studios.
+Amazon Gaming – Amazon’s subsidiary, Amazon Game Studios, is one of the renowned names in the game development industry.
 Amazon Digital Game Store sell third-party games as well.

-Amazon Web Services – Amazon is among the top IT infrastructure providers in the world which also provide support to CIA and Netflix.
+Amazon Web Services – The company is among the top IT infrastructure providers in the world which also provide support to CIA and Netflix.

 Amazon Fire Products – Amazon launched its fire range of products which include phones, tablets, Tv and Mobile OS.

-Amazon Prime – Amazon provides premium membership to its every service through Amazon prime.
+Amazon Prime – The company provides premium membership to its every service through Amazon prime.

 Amazon Patents – Amazon holds more than 1000 patents many of which are licensed by other companies.

-To dig more intensely about Amazon Business Model, we have to first learn about How Big is Amazon and what all products and services does it offer.
+To dig more intensely about Amazon Business Model, we have to first learn about How Big is Amazon and what all products and services it offers.

 Amazon Marketplace (amazon.com) is an e-commerce platform where products from Amazon and third parties are sold to the users.

 Unlike the basic marketplace business model of Alibaba.com, Items sold on Amazon by third-party sellers are either Fulfilled By Merchant (FBM) or Fulfilled By Amazon (FBA).
 FBM goods are kept in the third-party seller’s inventory, and shipping and customer service are handled by the third-party merchant.
-FBA goods are stored in Amazon’s fulfillment centers, and shipping and customer service are handled by Amazon.
+FBA goods are stored in Amazon’s fulfilment centres, and shipping and customer service are handled by Amazon.